Fabián Caballero: Sportivo Ameliano

 In 2013, Caballero joined Primera División C side Club Sportivo Ameliano, scoring 4 goals in 14 league appearances during the 2013 season.
 He would play in the starting-11 of the squad as a striker either alongside or being replaced by Marcos Caballero.
 Prior to the 2014 season, Caballero became a Player-coach, when he was employed as the first-team coach of the club.

 Deportivo Recoleta

 In July 2014, Caballero transferred to Primera División C club Deportivo Recoleta, featuring in a 3–1 away victory against Valois Rivarola where he was substituted off of the field in the 67th minute of the match.

 Coaching career

 In 2012, Caballero began coaching in order to receive his badges from the APF and was placed in charge of Sportivo Ameliano's under–16, under–18 and reserve-team squads.
 In 2014, Caballero, by then a Player-coach, was additionally placed in charge of the club's respective first-team.

+Death

+Caballero died in the Villa Morra neighbourhood of Asunción, Paraguay, on 27 September 2024, from a heart attack while playing futsal.
+He was 46.